auth0/docs/articles/quickstart/native/ios-swift/_includes/_login_centralized.md

 ## Before you Start

 This tutorial demonstrates how to add user login to a Swift application using Web Authentication with Auth0.
-If instead you're looking to implement [Sign In With Apple](https://developer.apple.com/sign-in-with-apple/) natively into your app, check out the [iOS Swift - Sign In With Apple tutorial](/quickstart/native/ios-swift-siwa).
+Alternatively, check out the [iOS Swift - Sign In With Apple tutorial](/quickstart/native/ios-swift-siwa).

 <%= include('../../_includes/_getting_started', { library: 'Swift' }) %>